-If your band is loose, keep it in a stable position until you can come to our office for a repair appointment.
+If your band is loose, keep it in a stable position until you can come to the office for a repair appointment.

 If your bracket is loose but still attached to the wire, you can either: a) leave it in place, dry it with a cotton swab, a cotton ball, or a tissue, and put wax on it; or b) use a disinfected safety pin to open the door of the bracket and release the bracket from the archwire.

 Put the safety pin tip in the hole in the middle of the door, and pull the door away from the gums, toward the middle of the mouth.

 Please note that if you have a decorative, colored ligature tie on the bracket, you will need to use the disinfected safety pin to remove the colored ligature tie surrounding the four corners of the bracket first, then open the bracket door with the safety pin in order to release the bracket from the archwire.

 There are times during orthodontic treatment when Dr. Held cements bands to baby teeth and uses them as “handles” to support treatment of the other teeth and the jaws.
 Throughout orthodontic treatment, Dr. Held monitors the status of the baby teeth that are being used in this way.